Sensitive and Strong

 But we aren’t stuck in limited living.

-Increasing our vocabulary multiplies our choices.
+Expanding our vocabulary increases our options.

 Selecting new words from this list* can help us avoid the all-or-nothing trap.